-No impairment losses related to marketable securities have been recognized during the years ended December 31, 2020, 2021, or 2022 or the six months ended June 30, 2022 or 2023 (unaudited).
+No impairment losses related to marketable securities have been recognized during the years ended December 31, 2020, 2021, or 2022.
 Any unrealized losses on available-for-sale debt securities that are attributed to credit risk are recorded to earnings through an allowance for credit losses.
-Unrealized losses on available-for-sale debt securities were not material as of December 31, 2021 or 2022 or June 30, 2023 (unaudited), and no allowance for credit losses was recorded.
+Unrealized losses on available-for-sale debt securities were not material as of December 31, 2021 or 2022, and no allowance for credit losses was recorded.
 For the purposes of computing realized and unrealized gains and losses, the cost of investments sold is based on the specific-identification method.
 Interest on marketable securities is included within interest income in the consolidated statements of operations.